caesarfeta/dot_com/RAW.md

 We aren't Lao-Tzu meditating on how to live harmoniously with the rest of the universe.
 Take pride in your work, certainly, but learn some humility.
 Your career will thank you, and I'll thank you because I won't have the tools of my trade sold to me by incessantly stroking my ego.
+I want practical tools not "creative feel-goodery".

 ## Marketing bullshit aside...
 Here's why Haml is ridiculous fundamentally.
 Web browsers render HTML.
-They don't render Haml.
+They don't render HAML.

 The time you save typing is negligible when you realize developers don't spend the majority of their time typing.
 The majority of our time is spent asking this question, "Why is the computer doing this?"

-A front-end web-developer's primary question is a bit more specific, "Why is the browser rendering this page like this?"
+A front-end developer/designer's primary question is a bit more specific, "Why is the browser rendering this page like this?"
 Answering that question becomes much more complex with Haml.
 Why?
 Because Haml has to be turned into HTML before it can be rendered by a browser.